1 Premises licences

 - fire warning systems

-- fire extinguishing equipment or systems (two sets of plans should be provided).
+- fire extinguishing equipment or systems (provide 2 sets of plans)

 On receiving the notification, the Fire & Rescue Service will send an acknowledgement of the notification to the applicant and the licensing authority.
 We operate a risk-based inspection programme and so may not carry out a visit at this time.